• Disease Overview

 Antibiotic medications often prove beneficial for the treatment of various bacterial infections associated with CVID.
 Patients with irregularities involving the malabsorption of vitamin B12 may also benefit from monthly B12 injections.

 Affected individuals with severely low levels of circulating platelets may be cautioned to avoid the use of aspirin, since this medication may interfere with the ability of platelets to assist in the blood-clotting process.
-In addition, as is the case with individuals affected by many other primary immunodeficiency disorders, individuals with CVID should not receive live virus vaccines since there is the remote possibility that the vaccine strains of virus may cause disease as a result of their defective immune systems.
+In addition, as is the case with individuals affected by many other primary immunodeficiency disorders, individuals with CVID should not receive live virus vaccines since there is the remote possibility that the vaccine strains of virus may cause disease because of their defective immune systems.

-Surveillance for complications include periodic complete blood count (CBC), and differential white blood counts to detect lymphoma, annual thyroid examination and thyroid function testing, annual lung (pulmonary) function testing beginning about age eight to ten years, biopsy of enlarged lymphoid tissue, and other imaging techniques for assessment of granulomatous disease and gastrointestinal complications.
+Surveillance for complications include periodic complete blood count (CBC) and differential white blood counts to detect lymphoma, annual thyroid examination and thyroid function testing, annual lung (pulmonary) function testing beginning about age eight to ten years, biopsy of enlarged lymphoid tissue and other imaging techniques for assessment of granulomatous disease and gastrointestinal complications.

 Genetic counseling is recommended for affected individuals and their family members if a genetic type of CVID is suspected or confirmed.
 Other treatment is symptomatic and supportive.